Unleash/unleash/docs/user_guide/activation-strategies.md

 ## flexibleRollout

 A flexible rollout strategy which combines all gradual rollout strategies in to a single strategy (and will in time replace them).
-This strategy have different options for how you want to handle the stickiness, and have sane default mode.
+This strategy has different options for how you want to handle the stickiness, and have sane default mode.

 **Parameters**

-- **stickiness** is used to define how we guarantee consistency for gradual rollout.
+- **stickiness** is used to define how we guarantee consistency for a gradual rollout.
 The same userId and the same rollout percentage should give predictable results.
 Configuration that should be supported:
   - **default** - Unleash chooses the first value present on the context in defined order userId, sessionId, random.
   - **userId** - guaranteed to be sticky on userId.
 If userId not present the behavior would be false
   - **sessionId** - guaranteed to be sticky on sessionId.
 If sessionId not present the behavior would be false.